 Copy the contents of your original MainPage.xaml into the new MainPage.xaml.

-In the new MainPage.xaml, delete the all visual states and the VisualStateManager.
+In the new MainPage.xaml, delete all the visual states and the VisualStateManager.

 Return the Metadata x:Name attribute to the RelativePanel and move the ScrollViewer outside the Grid.